What is the thyroid gland and what does it do?

 What causes hypothyroidism?

-In the dog, hypothyroidism is usually caused by one of two diseases: lymphocytic thyroiditis or idiopathic thyroid gland atrophy.
+In dogs, hypothyroidism is usually caused by one of two diseases: lymphocytic thyroiditis or idiopathic thyroid gland atrophy.
 The former disease is the most common cause of hypothyroidism and is thought to be an immune-mediated disease.
 This means that the immune system decides that the thyroid is abnormal or foreign and attacks it.
-It is unclear why this occurs.
+It is unclear why this occurs; however, it is a heritable trait meaning that genetics plays a role in this condition.
 In idiopathic thyroid gland atrophy, normal thyroid tissue is replaced by fat tissue.
 This condition is also poorly understood.

 These two causes of hypothyroidism account for more than 95% of the cases in dogs.
 The other five percent are due to rare diseases, including cancer of the thyroid gland.

 When the metabolic rate slows down, virtually every organ in the body is affected.
-Most dogs with hypothyroidism have one or more of the following symptoms:
+Most dogs with hypothyroidism have one or more of the following signs:

 Some dogs also have other abnormalities such as:

-- Lack of heat periods, infertility, and abortion in females
+- lack of heat periods, infertility, and abortion (miscarriage) in females

 How is it diagnosed?

-The most common screening test is a Total Thyroxin (TT4) level.
+The most common screening test is a total thyroxin (TT4) level.
 This is a measurement of the main thyroid hormone in a blood sample.
 A low level of total thyroxin, along with the presence of clinical signs is suggestive of hypothyroidism.
-Definitive diagnosis is then made by performing a Free T4 by Equilibrium Dialysis (Free T4 by ED) and/or a "thyroid panel" that assesses the levels of multiple forms of thyroxin.
+Definitive diagnosis is then made by performing a free T4 by equilibrium dialysis (free T4 by ED) or a thyroid panel that assesses the levels of multiple forms of thyroxin.
 If this test is low, then your dog has hypothyroidism.
-Some pets will have a low TT4 and normal Free T4 by ED.
+Some pets will have a low TT4 and normal free T4 by ED.
 These dogs do not have hypothyroidism.
 Additional tests may be necessary based on your pet's condition.
+See handout “Thyroid Hormone Testing in Dogs” for more information.

 Can it be treated?